Photo by Aaron Burden on Unsplash

 Focus on the internal.
 What actions are we seeing in others?
 Do we see a servant’s heart?
 If so, we need to share the specific ways we see Christ-in-action through their lives.
 And if it’s done in front of someone they respect, even better.

 Celebrate!
-Maybe it’s someone in our youth group, life group, neighbor, or co-worker.
-Have they conquered a hurdle in their lives?
-Received a promotion?
-Graduated?
-Let’s take them out for coffee, send a card, or share a small meaningful gift that represents the reason for the celebration.
+Maybe it’s someone in our youth group, small group, neighbor, or co-worker.
+Did they conquer a hurdle in their lives?
+Receive a promotion?
+Graduate?
+It’s the perfect opportunity to celebrate with them!
+Send a card, give them a call, or share a small meaningful gift to remind them of God’s hand in their celebration.

 Be present.
 We all fall short of God’s glorious standard.
-It’s not a matter of if we or others will fall at times, but when.
-It’s a crossroad for not only the person off track, but for those who surround him/her as well.
-So here’s the question: When this happens, will we quietly fade into the background because it’s the easiest, cleanest thing to do or will we, instead, choose to come alongside that person, love them unconditionally, and continue to point them back to Jesus?
-We may be the only representation of Living Water during their driest season.
+It’s not a matter of if sin happens, but when.
+So here’s the question: When this happens to someone we love and they refuse to face it, will we choose to quietly fade into the background because it’s the easiest, cleanest thing to do?
+Or will we, instead, choose to come alongside that person, love them unconditionally, and continue to point them back to Jesus?
+We may be the only representation of Living Water they know during their driest season.

-In Acts 4:36, Luke translates Barnabas to mean “son of encouragement.”
+In Acts 4:36 NIV, Luke translates Barnabas to mean “son of encouragement.”
 The original Greek word for “encouragement,” paraklesis, means consolation, exhortation, and comfort.
-Apparently, the apostles who gave Joseph the name Barnabas, saw these qualities in his character.
+Apparently, the apostles who gave Joseph the name Barnabas saw these qualities in his character.

-When Jesus sees us does He see these qualities?
-Could we be known as a son or daughter of encouragement?
+When Jesus sees us, does He see these qualities?
+Could we be called a daughter of encouragement?

 Now may our Lord Jesus Christ himself and God our Father, who loved us